quynhdoan/homework/part1/some_controller.md

 **Question:**

-Please take a look at this controller action.
+Please take a look at [this controller action](https://github.com/Hireology/homework/blob/master/some_controller.rb).
 Please tell us what you think of this code and how you would make it better.

 **Answer:**

 The code in this controller action leaves much to be desired.
-The person who wrote this code very likely has a long background in procedural language (based on the amount of nested `if-else` and `unless` statements present).
-The code also rarely utilizes many great features of the Ruby language.
+The person who wrote this code very likely has a deep-rooted background in procedural language (based on the amount of nested `if-else` and `unless` statements present).
+The code also, rarely utilizes many great features of the Ruby language.

 Being a very visual thinker, at first glance, all I wanted to do was to refactor this code.
-Nevertheless, after spending some time trying to grasp the logic flow, it became apparently to me that wihout any tests in place, refactoring is out of the question.
-And in order to write tests, I would also need further understanding of the related business logic.
+Nevertheless, after spending some time trying to grasp the logic flow, it became apparent to me that wihout any tests in place, refactoring is out of the question.
+And, in order to write tests, I would also need further understanding of the related business logic.
 Once I'm confident that I have a firm grasp of the function of this controller, I would set up tests to verify each conditional statement.
 After all tests are checked and passed, I could then focus on refactoring.

 From a visual standpoint, this code does a poor job of being pleasant to look at.
-I strongly believe that great code should be not only easy to read but also easy on the eyes.
+I strongly believe that great code should  not only be easy to read, but also easy on the eyes.
 There is a very good reason why Ruby is such a joy to program in, and I'm sure being "good looking" is one of them.
 This code snippet, however, doesn't align with that value.
 Therefore, I believe an obvious first step is to reduce the amount of visual noise (repetitive code).

 ```ruby